eye-division/kindle-co-ed/_posts/2018-09-09-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 For those forming a team around a child, either at work or at home, many fall entirely outside any concrete system of support for their role, which is focused on their own wellbeing.
 There is a lack of support which is&nbsp;**systematised, and rooted in evidence-based practice, to help all the adults involved,** at least not a system which is equitable in its access.

-What support there is, tends to be **lopsided in who can access it**, and is either about **practice-development** when delivering with the child, about the **mechanics of discharging statutory duties**, or perhaps&nbsp;**arms-length counselling** for individuals.
-The latter tends to be through services which are fundamentally **disconnected to the 'Team' environment**.
+What support there is, tends to be **lopsided in who can access it.**&nbsp;There is&nbsp;**arms-length counselling** for individuals accessible via a GP, if your local area can resource this.
+But these services are fundamentally **disconnected to the 'Team' environment**.

 Social Workers and Clinicians attending that day back in 2015, were able to cite some existing structures in the workplace, including '***Supervision***'.
 By and large, Education professionals were not.
 A supportive Line Manager was a close as it got.